“When you pay attention to detail, the big picture will take care of itself.”

 Return to Baseline, LLC

-Effective Date: 01 October 2025This notice describes how medical and mental health information about you may be used and disclosed, and how you can get access to this information.
+Effective Date: October 1, 2025This notice describes how your medical and mental health information may be used and disclosed, how your personal information is protected, and how you can access your information.
 Please review it carefully.

 You have the right to:

-Get a list of disclosures we've made of your information
+Receive an accounting of disclosures of your information

 File a complaint without fear of retaliation